When a lot of people think about crafting, they picture glue guns and glitter, googly eyes, and construction paper.

 4. Create Gift Guide Guest Posts

-Here are my top picks for the best money-making craft ideas
+Here are my top picks for the best crafts to make and sell for profit online!

 Maybe you already have an idea of what you could make that would help you bring in some extra cash.